IJN CVE Unyo

 remember), while black cowls, white canopies and red/white hinomarus completed

+the picture.
 Copyright © SMML 2002